 While it is possible to get an idea of a company’s purpose, even when you have never set foot there, it is more difficult to identify the team values that are mainly expressed in interactions between employees.
 The exchanges you may have during the interview are therefore particularly important for identifying them.

 2. Get a sense of the values of the team to be sure that you will be comfortable there

-In our daily lives, our values guide our choices and behaviours.
+In our daily lives, our values guide our choices and behaviors.
 These are not the only elements that come into play, but they are probably the most intimate ones.
 When a team shares the same values, that facilitates cohesion, makes for smoother conflict resolution and helps with recruitment.
 Explaining a team’s values means putting words to a real-life experience to be able to say: this is who we are.

 In this sense, trying to discover the values of a team is a very good way to be sure that you will feel comfortable with your colleagues.
-It will help you to discern whether the way they talk to each other, give each other feedback, make decisions, or even their management style is the right fit for you.
-If you join a team that embodies values that are close to yours, you are less likely to have to ask yourself what behaviour to adopt in order to be accepted by the group.
+It will help you to discern whether the way they talk to each other, give each other feedback, make decisions or even their management style is the right fit for you.
+If you join a team that embodies values that are close to yours, you are less likely to have to ask yourself what behavior to adopt to be accepted by the group.
 It means giving yourself the opportunity to be yourself at work as much as possible.

-Beware, however, as beyond the words that a company uses to define itself, such as “brave”, “compassionate”, or “innovative”, it is its specific actions that will really allow you to work out whether it is the right fit for you or not.
+Beware, however, as beyond the words that a company uses to define itself, such as “brave”, “compassionate”, or “innovative”, it is its specific actions that will allow you to work out whether it is the right fit for you or not.

 If the company has identified its values, you still need to understand how they are translated into daily life.
 If it hasn’t done so, the simplest thing is to ask the recruiter about real-life situations and try to understand why the team behaved like that in each instance.